 Please also bring with you the following:

-Secondary identification document such as Social Security Card or Official University of Minnesota, Morris Transcript (transcript of academic record; an unofficial transcript and a verification letter are not accepted.)
+- Secondary identification document such as Social Security Card or Official University of Minnesota, Morris Transcript (an unofficial transcript and/or a verification letter are not accepted.)

 Cell phones will not be allowed during the exam.